-Drop/Add and other changes may be done in person at the Office of the University Registrar or online at testudo.umd.edu.
+Graduate students may change the number of credits for a course, change the grading method option for a course, or drop a course during the Drop Period in person at the Office of the University Registrar or online at testudo.umd.edu.
 Contact your graduate program for more information.